How to make elementary school fundraisers more effective

 Why are you raising money for your group?
 How much money do you need?
 Once you’ve established these two things you will need to determine how much each group participant needs to sell to reach your goal.

-3. Track Your Fundraiser Progress
+3. Track Your Elementary School Fundraiser Progress

 Once your sale is under way, probably the most important part will be tracking your sale.
 You told your sellers how much they needed to sell at the kickoff; however how will you know they will actually succeed?
 To do this, you will need to check in with them on a regular basis.
-This helps you a gage the progress of the sale as well as hold your students accountable to selling.
+This helps you a gauge the progress of the sale as well as hold your students accountable to selling.
 Many elementary schools incorporate periodic prize drawings into their sale.